abdoahmed26/backend-chat-app/README.md

 - **Nodemailer**: Library for sending email
 - **Jsonwebtoken**: Library for sign and verify token
 - **Socket io**: Library that enables real-time, bidirectional communication between clients.
+- **Passport**: Middleware for authentication

 ## Features

 - **User Management**
-    - user can register new account or use  his google account
+    - user can register new account or use his google account or github account
     - user can login
     - user can update his (personal infos, email, profile image, password)
     - user can reset his password in case of forgotten